budak7273/ArmorModules/README.md

 Please report any issues to me (Robb#6731) or Nog on the [Nog's Mods Discord](http://discord.gg/zqp6U7Y7Nu).

 - Clients may have to re-equip the suit upon login for some suit functions to work.
+- Settings that clients select in their own Mod Options (that differ from the host) may or may not work on a case by case basis.
+I have designed things with the client in mind, but have not done much testing with these yet.
 - The 'Spatial Tear Generator' module will almost probably kill multiplayer clients if it activates (base game, still working on a fix for that)
 - (Unconfirmed in Update 4) If a client logs out with radioactive items in their inventory or in a radioactive area, their 'ghost' player could die to radiation while they are offline.